toorajhelmi/neosis/docs/content/chapter4/README.md

-# Chapter 4 — Micro Static Analysis of a Single Neo
+# Chapter {CH} — Micro Static Analysis of a Single Neo

 A Neo survives by predicting the NeoVerse (NV).
 At every tick, it receives a small snapshot of the world—$$m$$ binary inputs $$U_t \in \{0,1\}^m$$—and updates its internal state according to the Lex rule.
 From this updated state it produces an output vector $$Y_t$$, interpreted as its prediction of the next NV state $$U_{t+1}$$.
 Correct predictions generate Sparks, which increase the Neo's Nex.
 Regardless of correctness, each update consumes a fixed amount of Nex simply to remain alive.